Whether you buy your dog food or make it yourself, your dog needs a balanced diet to stay healthy. That includes a mix of:

 When he eats nutritious food, your dog doesn't need vitamin or mineral supplements.
 In fact, giving your dog supplements can be dangerous.

 Water.
 Even if a dog loses all of his body fat and half his protein, he can survive.
 But water is so important that he could die if he loses only one-tenth of the water in his body.
 Water makes up more than half of an adult dog's body weight.

 Although canned dog food may have a lot of water in it, it's not enough for your dog.
 Make sure your pal always has fresh, clean water available.

 Feed on a Schedule

 Usually, adult dogs should be fed once or twice a day.
 Most large-breed dogs should be fed at least twice a day so they don't overeat and get bloated.

 Experts agree that treats and table scraps should never be more than 10% of your dog's daily calories.
-Just like with people, overeating can make your dog overweight.
-And that can lead to the same kinds of health problems that people have, such as diabetes and heart disease.
+Overeating can make your dog overweight.
+And that can lead to health problems such as diabetes and heart disease.